an-rahulpandey/cordova-plugin-dbcopy/README.md

 ### Database file location

-The database initial location for both platforms has been now changed to www folder.
-Now you have to put your database file inside www folder.
+The database file must be present inside the www folder.

 ### Installation